packrat386/sira.el/README.md

 sira.el
 ---

-Emacs utilities for dealing with text from the bible.
+Emacs utilities for dealing with passages from the bible.

 ## Installing